iamhll/f265enc_doc/source/script_usage/main.rst

             .. image:: scriptShowDiffStep2a.png

-            if mismatch is detected, it will stop, and you can check the mismatch
+            if mismatch is detected, it will stop

             .. image:: scriptShowDiffStep2b.png

+            and you can check the mismatch

             .. image:: scriptShowDiffStep2c.png

             \